-The One Supreme Being descends in the domain of Maya and assumes a multiplicity which does not in fact exist.
+The One Supreme Being descends in the domain of Maya\ and assumes a multiplicity which does not in fact exist.
 The separateness of individuals does not exist in reality but only in imagination.
-The one Universal Soul imagines separateness in its elf.
-And out of this division there arises the thought of "I " and "mine" as opposed to "you" and "yours".
+The one Universal Soul imagines separateness in itself.
+And out of this division there arises the thought of "I" and "mine" as opposed to "you" and "yours".
 Although the Soul is in reality an undivided and absolute unity, it appears as being manifold and divided owing to the working of its own imagination.
-Imagination is not a reality.
+Imagination is not a reality limitations of sanskaras and desires are completely transcended.
+The limited individuality, which is the creation of ignorance, is transformed into the Divine individuality which is unlimited.
+The illimitable consciousness of the Universal Soul becomes individualized in this focus without giving rise to any form of illusion.

 In the state of final understanding a person realizes that the Infinite, which is one without a second, is the only reality.
 The Infinite pervades and includes all existence, leaving nothing as its rival.
 A person who has such realization has attained the highest state of consciousness.
-In this state the full consciousness which is the fruit of evolution is retained, but the limitations of sanskaras and desires are completely transcended.
-The limited individuality, which is the creation of ignorance, is transformed into the Divine individuality which is unlimited.
-The illimitable consciousness of the Universal Soul becomes individualized in this focus without giving rise to any form of illusion.
+In this state the full consciousness which is the fruit of evolution is retained, but the

-^{} Illusion.
+• Illusion.
 Through "Maya," the world, which is no more substantial than a mirage, appears to be real.